In today’s economy, there is no glory in having a 9–5 job.

 You can simply register on the website, attend an info session, and start accepting jobs on the TaskRabbit app.
-And, this is a great way to earn extra money if you are not looking for online gigs.
+And this is a great way to earn extra money if you are not looking for online gigs.

 Are you a college graduate looking to find your feet in the job market?
-Starting with freelance jobs is a great way to build your resume, and College Recruiter can help you with that.
+Starting with freelance jobs is a great way to build your résumé, and College Recruiter can help you with that.

 Gigster is more focused on niche IT areas like data scientists, software engineers, product managers, etc. It’s a freelance marketplace for people who are interested in software.
 Gigster is an excellent choice if you are just starting in your software career.

-Another freelance marketplace which is a lot like Fiverr with many gigs listed.
+Another freelance marketplace that is a lot like Fiverr with many gigs listed.
 The process to register is straightforward; you need to create your profile and list all the details of the services you want to provide.
 There are many micro jobs listed on this website, so this is a good option if you’re going to start with random tasks.